Harmattan

 The Harmattan blows during the dry season, which occurs during the months with the lowest sun.
-In this season the subtropical ridge of high pressure stays over the central Sahara and the low-pressure Intertropical Convergence Zone (ITCZ) stays over the Gulf of Guinea.
-On its passage over the Sahara, the Harmattan picks up fine dust and sand particles (between 0.5 and 10 microns).
+In this season, the subtropical ridge of high pressure stays over the central Sahara and the low-pressure Intertropical Convergence Zone (ITCZ) stays over the Gulf of Guinea.
+On its passage over the Sahara, the Harmattan picks up fine dust and sand particles (between 0.5 and 10 micrometres).
 It is also known as the "doctor wind", because of its invigorating dryness compared with humid tropical air.